koseiohara/ncvars/README.md

 If these commands are available, copy these results to `INC` and `LIB`.
 `INSTALL` is the path to which you want to copy the executable file.

-After makeing these settings, execute the Makefile
+After making these settings, execute the Makefile
 ```sh
 make
 make install